-Migration-based Virtual Machine Placement in Cloud Systems
+Virtual Machine Placement in Cloud Systems through Migration Process

-Kangkang Li, Huanyang Zheng, and Jie Wu Department of Computer and Information Sciences Temple University, Philadelphia, PA, 19122 Email: {kang.kang.li, huanyang.zheng, jiewu}@temple.edu
+Kangkang Li, Huanyang Zheng, Jie Wu, and Xiaojiang Du Department of Computer and Information Sciences Temple University, Philadelphia, PA, 19122 Email: {kang.kang.li, huanyang.zheng, jiewu, dux}@temple.edu

-Abstract-Cloud computing is an emerging technology that greatly shapes our lives, where users run jobs on virtual machines (VMs) on physical machines (PMs) provided by a cloud provider, saving the investment in upfront infrastructures.
-Due to the heterogeneity of various jobs, different VMs on the same PM can have different job completion times.
+Abstract-Cloud computing is an emerging technology that greatly shapes our lives, where users run their jobs on virtual machines (VMs) on physical machines (PMs) provided by a cloud service provider, saving the investment in upfront infrastructures.
+Due to the heterogeneity of various jobs, different VMs on the same PMs could have different job completion times.
 Meanwhile, the PMs are also heterogeneous.
-Therefore, different VM placements have different job completion times.
-Our objective is to minimize the total job completion time of the input VM requests through a reasonable VM placement schedule.
+Therefore, different VM placements have different job completion times, and our objective is to minimize the total job completion time of the input VM requests through a reasonable VM placement schedule.
 This problem is NP-hard, since it can be reduced to a knapsack problem.
-We propose an off-line VM placement method through emulated VM migration, while the on-line VM placement is solved by a real VM migration process.
-The migration algorithm is a heuristic approach, where we place the VM to its best PM directly, as long as it has enough capacity.
-Otherwise, if the migration constraint is satisfied, we migrate another VM from this PM to accommodate the new VM.
+We propose an off-line VM placement method through an emulated VM migration process, while the on-line VM placement is solved by a real VM migration process.
+The migration algorithm is a heuristic approach, in which we place the VM to its best PM directly, if this PM has enough capacity.
+Otherwise, we migrate another VM from this PM to accommodate the new VM, if a prespecified migration constraint is satisfied.
 Furthermore, we study a hybrid scheme where a batch is employed to accept upcoming VMs for the on-line scenario.
-Evaluation results prove the high efficiency of our algorithms.
+Evaluation results validate the high efficiency of the proposed algorithms.